wanghaisheng/responsive-landing-page-starter/content/blog/en/receive-sms-messages-with-node-js-and-express-one-dev-minute.md

 Let's receive messages using Node.js, Express and the Vonage Messages API.

 Before we get started, make sure you have:

 * created a Vonage account,
 * installed Node.js, installed Ngrok, and the Vonage CLI globally.

-Create a folder, change directory inside of it, install Express, and the Vonage server SDK beta.
+Create a folder, change the directory inside of it, install Express, and the Vonage server SDK beta.
 Create a new file called `server.js`, and open it in your favorite code editor.

 We'll create an Express application that makes use of the JSON parser and the URL encoded modules.